Exabyte-io/documentation/docs/tutorials/semiconductors/III-Vs-band-gap.md

 # Compute parameters

-Next we set up compute parameters for the number of processors and the maximum time limit (walltime).
+Next we set up compute parameters for the number of processors and the maximum time limit (wall-time).
 Increasing the number of processors allocated to the job may accelerate the calculation, especially if you have a larger unit cell.
 Since we added a relaxation unit to this workflow and are using a dense mesh for the band gap calculation, we increased the wall time to 55 minutes and the number of cores to 2.

 # Submit job